Douglas-042/douglas-042/README.md

 no paths to configure. **Nothing needs downloading to work offline**; all collection and the 151 built-in rules run regardless.

+`Build-SigmaPack.ps1` compiles Sigma YAML into the `sigma-pack.json` the collector reads.
+Compilation happens once, ahead of time, so the collector itself never needs a YAML parser.

 ## Design notes

 **Sigma findings are excluded from the risk score.** Community rules vary in